asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 We previously explored some of Deno's premises and how it addresses specific Node.js problems in another article named [Adventures in deno land](https://alexandrempsantos.com/adventures-in-deno-land/).
 This time we're here for a series or articles that will explore different Deno features.

 Today we'll explore `deno-puppeteer`, a port of [puppeteer]() to deno.
-We'll demonstrate how Deno can make it even simpler to write puppeteer scripts and applications.
+We'll demonstrate how Deno can make it even simpler to write *puppeteer* scripts and applications.

 ## Deno with Puppeteer

 Puppeteer was a changing piece of technology.
 It enabled developers to directly use JavaScript to control their headless browser of choice (Chrome & Firefox) without all the burden that it used to be.

-Together with great documentation and an engaged community, Puppeteer has been one of the best solutions when it takes to writing applications connecting with headless browsers.
+Together with great documentation and an engaged community, Puppeteer has been one of the best solutions when it comes to writing applications connecting with headless browsers.

 A few months ago, [Luca Casonato](https://twitter.com/lcasdev), one of Deno's core team members, ported Puppeteer into Deno.